Joecsr24/AWS-FraudDectectionPipeline/README.md

 ![](img/workflow.png)

 ## Dataset used for this demo
 In this project, we used a credit card fraud dataset from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) as a demo to demonstrate our solution.
+The dataset contains 30 variables, among which 28 are principle components obtained with PCA, the only variables which have not been transformed with PCA are 'Time','Amount' and 'Class'.
+The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+Therefore, we resampled the dataset to make the ratio of fraud to non-fraud became 1:100.

 ## Handout
 See handout file